peerhold/pastebridge/README.md

 1. **Run the binary:** Run the single file on the machine with the problem.
 Your browser opens at `http://127.0.0.1:8787/`, or use `-headless` where there is no browser at all.
 2. **Switch sharing on:** A TLS listener starts on your local network and shows an address and a six-digit PIN.
 Sharing stays off until you ask for it, and off means no listener exists.
-3. **Paste one way, copy the other:** Output goes up the log lane and lands on the other device.
-Commands come back down the command lane, each with its own copy button.
+3. **Open it on the other device:** In the browser it already has.
+Enter the PIN once.
+Nothing to install.

 ## The Loop It's For

+The copying is the problem this solves.
+If you have a terminal in front of you and SSH set up, use that instead.

-1. **Something breaks where you can't copy text.** A Pi on a shelf, a server you reached over SSH from a phone, a VM console with no clipboard integration, or a machine whose only screen is on a different desk.
+1. **The commands are here.
+The help is over there.** You're on a phone, a console with no clipboard passthrough, or a machine whose only screen is on another desk.
+The command you need is long and full of quotes and braces, and the output you need to read is two hundred lines.
+Both move badly between screens.
-2. **You paste the output into the log lane.** It lands on the other device immediately, with its whitespace intact and its own copy button.
+2. **The output goes up the log lane.** Paste it, or pipe it straight in with `journalctl -n 100 | pastebridge` on a machine with no browser at all.
+It lands on the other device immediately, with its whitespace intact and its own copy button.
-3. **You work the problem on the machine with a keyboard.** Read it, search it, check the docs, ask a colleague, or paste it into a language model. `pastebridge` is the wire between the two screens and has no opinion about what happens at either end.
+3. **You work the problem where the keyboard is.** Search it, read the docs, ask a colleague, or hand it to whatever model you use.
+That part happens in your client: `pastebridge` has no model, no API key, and no outbound connection, so it isn't in that conversation.
-4. **The command comes back and copies with one tap.** One command per entry, because a phone can't select half a line of text without a fight.
+4. **The command comes back and copies with one tap.** One command per entry, because selecting text on a phone is a fight and retyping a long command is worse.
+Run it, pipe the result back, and go round again.

 ## Core Features

 * **Two Lanes, One Feed:** Output and commands stay in separate columns instead of interleaving, and every command gets its own copy button.
+* **Piped Input:** `dmesg | pastebridge` puts output in a lane with no browser and no clipboard involved.
+See [Piping Output In](#piping-output-in).
 * **Prompt Stripping:** A leading `$ ` or `# ` is removed from every command line on the way in, so what you copy is the command and not somebody's prompt.
 * **Readable Long Output:** Entries longer than about nine lines are clipped with a **Show all** control, so one huge stack trace doesn't bury everything below it.
 * **Memory Only:** Entries live in the process, capped at the most recent 500 across both lanes, and disappear when it stops.